 How does it work?

-The Canine Mobility Anti-Knuckling Device™ is an assistive therapeutic device for dogs that suffer from degenerative myelopathy, degenerative disc disease, fibrocartilaginous embolism or hind limb weakness from other causes resulting in the knuckling or dragging of the dog’s toes.
+The Canine Mobility Anti-Knuckling Device™ is an assistive therapeutic device for dogs that suffer from degenerative myelopathy, degenerative disc disease, fibrocartilaginous embolism or hind limb weakness from other causes resulting in the knuckling or dragging of the dog’s hind legs.

 What differentiates the Anti-Knuckling Device from other devices on the market is a patent pending design that brings the affected leg forward while simultaneously lifting the toes.
 Other devices that only fasten around the dog’s leg do not ensure the natural flexion of the foot.
 The Anti-Knuckling Device exclusively assists with the upward movement of the dog’s toes and effectively prevents knuckling and/or dragging of the dog’s hind legs.
 Additionally, resistance from the shock cord applied to the leg as it is extended while walking promotes strengthening of atrophied or weakened muscles.
 This feature is not present in other anti-knuckling products on the market that are anchored above the hock (ankle).

 The Anti-Knuckling Device is not a cure for hind limb weakness but it does reduce or eliminate hind limb knuckling in dogs that are otherwise ambulatory.